dm-kamaev/find_route/README.md

 # Find_router
-Fast router for nodejs
+Fast and useful router for nodejs

 ### TODO
-* Add global middleware for any request
+* Add global middleware for any request +
 * Swap static path to one key
+* Redirect +
 * Work with cookie
+  * set cookie +
+  * remove cookie
 * Deploy to npm